mhamel12/RetrosheetUmpires/README.md

 Requirements:

-1. Download ballparks.zip, biofile.zip, and teams.zip from retrosheet.org; unzip all into a subfolder named "ids"
+1. Download ballparks.zip, biofile.zip, and teams.zip from retrosheet.org; unzip all of these into a subfolder named "ids".

-2. Download and unzip one or more Event Files (.evx) into a subfolder named "evx" AND/OR
+2. Download and unzip one or more Event Files (.evx) into a subfolder named "evx".

+   AND/OR

 3. Download and unzip one or more Box Score Event Files (.ebx) into a subfolder named "ebx".

 At least one .evx or .ebx file is required.